IDT-ITI/SD-MVSum/README.md

 ### 2. JSON Split Files
-JSON files define train, validation, test splits for the respective datasets.
+JSON files with the video names in the train, validation, and test set of each dataset.

        `script_mrhisum_split.json`
        `script_videoxum_split.json`